Home – 2018 Working

 OCT 5-7, 2018

-This intimate event is open to under 60 attendees, speakers, workshop leaders and staff.
-Located at Mohican State Park in Loudonville, Ohio, the WMC Fest community will come together in small cabins to bond over a campfire and their love for creativity.
+This intimate event is limited to only 60 attendees, speakers, workshop leaders and staff.
+Located at Mohican State Park in Loudonville, Ohio, the WMC: OTG community will come together in cozy cabins to bond over a campfire, delicious food, a sense of adventure and their love of creativity.

 What you get